jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 (Low-coupling is not the same as encapsulation.
 But both are solved using interfaces.
 Both low-coupling and encapsulation (data-protection) are concepts that are applied using the concept of interfaces, but they attempt to solve different problems, so they are not the same thing.
 Low-coupling should be about complexity reduction or complexity tangibility, encapsulation should be about data protection and stability.
 So one is about understandability of a system, and the other is about how easily we can thump over a system.)

-So the technique of low-coupling does not create less connections.
+So the technique of low-coupling might not create less connections.
 So low-coupling it is not an exact science of creating less connections, because putting an interface in between actually creates more connections.
 It is about limitation of complexibility, tangibility of complexity and prevention of complexity.
 The low-coupling techniques can help in this, but going too far with it actually create more complexity, people just forget to count the actual connections and only count the interfacing points over which multiple connections can be made.
 Furthermore, the rules of interfacing are not enforced by the machine, but by human hand.
 You might not devise a system that prevents complexity, it might be humans that prevent complexity, by making things more readable for himself, making it less likely for humans to break their own rules, and humans imposing rules onto another human beings.

 Programmers may get emotional, irrational and upset, when you state that low-coupling is not an exact science and not necessarily required.
 Someone may irrationally think it is an exact science, because they are selectively forgetting and imagining connections that are or are not there, because in their head they select a set of connections and forget about connections that are still there.